xataio/pgzx/README.md

 - `PRJ_ROOT`: folder of the current project.
 If not set some shell scripts will ask `git` to find the projects folder.
 Some scripts use this environment variable to ensure that you can run the script from within any folder within your project.
 - `PG_HOME`: Installation path of your postgres instance.
 When building postgres from scratch this matches the path prefix used by `make install`.
 When using the development shell we will relocate/build the postgres extension into the `./out` folder and create a symlink `./out/default` to the local version.
-If you plan to build and install the extension with another PostgresSQL installation set `PG_HOME=$(dirname $(pg_config --bindir))`.
+If you plan to build and install the extension with another PostgreSQL installation set `PG_HOME=$(dirname $(pg_config --bindir))`.

 Next we want to rename the project to match our extension name.
-To do so update the file names in the `extension` folder, and replace `my_extension` with you project name in the `README.md`, `build.zig`, `build.zig.zon` and extensions SQL file.
+To do so, update the file names in the `extension` folder, and replace `my_extension` with your project name in the `README.md`, `build.zig`, `build.zig.zon`, and extensions SQL file.

 ### Logging and error handling

 Postgres [error reporting functions](https://www.postgresql.org/docs/current/error-message-reporting.html) are used to report errors and log messages.
-They have usual logging functionality like log levels and formatting, but also Postgres specific functionality, like error reports that can be thrown and caught like exceptions. `pgzx` provides a wrapper around these functions that makes it easier to use from Zig.
+They have typical logging functionality like log levels and formatting, but also Postgres specific functionality, like error reports that can be thrown and caught like exceptions. `pgzx` provides a wrapper around these functions that makes it easier to use from Zig.

 Simple logging can be done with functions like [Log][docs_Log], [Info][docs_Info], [Notice][docs_Notice], [Warning][docs_Warning], for example: